Speech Paralinguistic Approach for Detecting Dementia Using Gated Convolutional Neural Network: Experiments

-Figure~\ref{fig:uttr_length_stat} shows that using only 4 seconds speech utterance yields good results.
-In addition, segmenting the subject's voice in the middle of their speech does not significantly degrade the performance.
-That being said, there exist discriminative dementia cues in a short duration of speech data.
+Figure~\ref{fig:uttr_length_stat} shows that using only 4 seconds speech segments yields results almost as good as applying the segmentation based on the speaker turns information, which suggest that there exist discriminative dementia cues in a short duration of speech data.
+In addition, the results in Figure~\ref{fig:uttr_length_stat} indicate that segmenting the subject's voice in the middle of their speech does not significantly degrade the performance.